SKKUAutoLab/aicity_2024_driving_action/README.md

 To be released.

 ## 2. Dataset preparation
 To get cut videos for training, please download it from this [link](https://drive.google.com/file/d/13HEJptRQeu_0yzmX8NsRr4qdqgAaY4jZ/view?usp=sharing).
-After downloading, extract the file and put it to X3D_train/data, VideoMAE_train/data
+After downloading, extract the file and put it to three folders X3D_train/data, VideoMAE_train/data, and UniformerV2_1_train/data.

+To get custom cut videos for training UniformerV2_2, please download it from this [link](https://drive.google.com/file/d/1HFxKcY0RFh1UJBH00PAHOqrlhI6w8UX9/view?usp=sharing).
+After downloading, extract the file and put it to folder UniformerV2_2_train/data.

 ## 3. Dataset structure
 ### 3.1 X3D